Better Off Dead (1985 film)

-Better Off Dead is a 1985 American black comedy film written and directed by Savage Steve Holland.
-It stars John Cusack as high school student Lane Myer, who becomes suicidal after his girlfriend breaks up with him shortly before Christmas.
+Better Off Dead is a 1985 American teen black comedy film written and directed by Savage Steve Holland.
+It stars John Cusack, David Ogden Stiers, Diane Franklin and Kim Darby.
+The film was released in August 1985.

+Initially met with mixed reviews on release, it has since developed a cult following for its unconventionally surreal and absurdist humor.

 Plot

-In the town of Greendale in Northern California, high school student Lane Myer's two main interests are skiing and his girlfriend of six months, Beth Truss.
-Shortly before Christmas, Beth dumps Lane for the handsome and popular captain of the ski team, Roy Stalin.
+In the Northern California town of Greendale, high school student Lane Meyer's two main interests are skiing and his girlfriend of six months, Beth.
+Shortly before Christmas, Beth dumps him for the handsome and popular captain of the ski team, Roy Stalin.

 Roy is an arrogant bully who unfairly rejects Lane at ski team tryouts.
 Beth also criticizes Lane's car, an old station wagon.
-Although Lane also owns a 1967 Camaro, he has not been able to get it running and it sits in the driveway in a dilapidated state.
+Although Lane also owns a 1967 Camaro, he has not been able to get it running and it sits dilapidated in the driveway.

-Lane lives in a suburban development with his mother, Jenny, a ditzy housewife who routinely concocts creepy (and creeping) family meals; his genius little brother, Badger, who never speaks but at the age of "almost 8" can build powerful lasers and attract trashy women from "How-to" books; and his lawyer father, Al, who daily tries to stop the menacing paperboy, Johnny Gasparini, from breaking his garage door windows with thrown newspapers.
-Furthermore, Johnny claims that the Myers owe him two dollars for newspapers, and persistently hounds Lane, yelling "I want my two dollars!"
-Lane also regularly encounters two Korean drag racers, one of whom learned to speak English by listening to Howard Cosell.
+Lane lives in a suburban development with his mother Jenny, a ditzy housewife who routinely concocts creepy (and creeping) family meals; his genius little brother Badger, who never speaks but at the age of "almost 8" can build powerful lasers and attract trashy women from "How-to" books; and his lawyer father, Al, who daily tries to stop the menacing paperboy, Johnny, from breaking his garage door windows with thrown newspapers.

+Furthermore, Johnny claims that the Meyers owe him two dollars for newspapers, and persistently hounds Lane, yelling "I want my two dollars!"
+Lane also regularly encounters two Japanese drag racers, one who only speaks in Japanese and the other who learned to speak English by listening to Howard Cosell.

-Lane cannot get past Beth's rejection and decides that death is the only way out of his misery.
+Lane cannot move past Beth's rejection, so decides that death is the only way out of his misery.
 He makes several half-hearted attempts at suicide, which all comically fail.
 With the help of his best friend, Charles de Mar (who in lieu of not being able to get "real drugs" in their "bodaciously small town," constantly inhales everyday substances like Jell-O, snow, and nitrous oxide from a whipped cream can), Lane tries to ski the K-12, the highest peak in town, in hopes of getting Beth back, but wipes out.

 Lane is further embarrassed when he gets fired from his humiliating fast food job at Pig Burgers in front of Roy and Beth, who are there on a date.
 To top it all, he increasingly begins to suffer from neurotic hallucinations owing to the mounting frustrations in his life.